danvratil/dvratilcz/content/post/2025-12-16-rust-cxx-lto/index.md

 My (shallow) understanding of LTO has always been that it's just a special optimizer pass at link time, when the linker can see the final executable (or shared library) as a whole, and can perform optimizations across translation units and more efficiently eliminate unused code.
 A static library is just a collection of object files, so LTO should not really play any role here, right?

-The reality is that with LTO enabled, compilers "cheat" (yes, compiler<strong>s</strong> - GCC does this as well), and instead of producing object files with the final machine code, they produce object-like files that contain the intermediate representation (IR) of the code.
+The reality is that with LTO enabled, compilers "cheat" (yes, compiler**s** - GCC does this as well), and instead of producing object files with the final machine code, they produce object-like files that contain the intermediate representation (IR) of the code.
 IR (GCC calls it GIR) is a compiler-specific representation of the code during the compilation process.
 It's no longer the original source code, but it's not the final machine code either.
 Having access to the IR allows the linker to perform advanced optimizations that wouldn't be possible if it only had access to the final machine code.
 The final codegen that emits the executable machine code happens after the optimization pass.

 This entire process is actually described quite nicely in the [LLVM documentation about LTO](https://llvm.org/docs/LinkTimeOptimization.html) - which is an information that is useful only when you know that you need it :-)